-Bill Vananda and Harry Myers of Townsend ventured into the caverns as children, playing in them as if it were their underground fort.
-In 1949 while in college, the two talked about the feasibility of opening the cavern to the public.
+Bill Vananda and Harry Myers of Townsend ventured into the caverns as children.
+They played in them as if it were their underground fort.
+In 1949 while in college, the two talked about the idea of opening the cavern to the public.

-Vananda and Myers decided they would try to turn the caverns into a tourist attraction over a cup of coffee.
+Vananda and Myers decided they'd try to turn the caverns into a tourist attraction over a cup of coffee.
 But no one would lend them the money to get started.
 Both were married with children and couldn’t afford to get it started on their own.
-So they picked up and went to Alaska and worked construction jobs to raise the money to take on this venture.
+So they picked up and went to Alaska.
+There, they worked construction jobs to raise the money to take on this venture.

-They returned and after four years of carrying hundreds of tons of sand, cement and gravel on their backs to build passageways and stairways, they opened the cavern in 1953.
+They returned and after four years of carrying hundreds of tons of sand, cement and gravel on their backs.
+This was so they could build passageways and stairways.
+They opened the cavern in 1953.

 The newest section open to the public includes Silver Falls, which is a 200 foot double waterfall.
 Only the lower section can be viewed but visitors can look into a lighted upper room and see the upper portion.